-Our data and operation centers are exposed to service interruption, which could adversely affect our business, results of operations and financial condition
+Our data and operation centers are exposed to service interruption, which could adversely affect our business, results of operations and financial condition.

 Our operations depend on our ability to protect our data and operation centers against damage that may be caused by fire, natural disasters, pandemics, power failure, telecommunications failures, computer viruses, Trojan horses, other malware, failures of our software, acts of sabotage or terrorism, riots and other emergencies.
 In addition, for some of our services, we are dependent on outside vendors and suppliers who may be similarly affected.
 In the past, natural disasters such as hurricanes have caused significant employee dislocation and turnover in the areas impacted.
 If we experience temporary or permanent employee dislocation or interruption at one or more of our data or operation centers through casualty, operating malfunction, data loss, system failure or other events, we may be unable to provide the services we are contractually obligated to deliver.
 As a result, we may experience a reduction in revenue or be required to pay contractual damages to some clients or allow some clients to terminate or renegotiate their contracts.
-Failure of our infrastructure due to the occurrence of a single event may have a disproportionately large impact on our business results.
-Any interruptions of this type could result in a prolonged interruption in our ability to provide our services to our clients, and our business interruption and property insurance may not adequately compensate us for any losses we may incur.
+Failure of our infrastructure due to the occurrence of a single event may have a disproportionately large impact on our business interruption and property insurance may not adequately compensate us for any losses we may incur.
 These interruptions could adversely affect our business, results of operations and financial condition.
 While we maintain insurance coverage that may, subject to policy terms and conditions including significant self-insured deductibles, cover certain aspects of cyber risks, such insurance coverage may be insufficient to cover significant portions of the losses.